EddieChimezie/EddieChimezie/README.md

 </h3>

 <h2 align="center">
-I'm a Front-End Web Developer 💻, Photographer 📸, and Designer 🎨!
+I'm an aspiring Flutter Developer 💻, a passionate tech enthusiast, developer, lifelong learner and I make VIDEOS too.
 </h2>

-I love the entire process of developing creative websites.
+I love the entire process of developing creative things.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.

 ### 🤝 Connect with me: